 - 1. From the list of registered cameras on the Camera Configuration screen, click the name of the camera you want to use as a model. - 2.
 Then add or edit a camera stream that contains the settings you would like to copy to other cameras. - 3.
-Once your template profile is complete, click the Copy Stream to Cameras icon for the stream you want to copy.
+Once your template profile is complete, click the pop-up menu for the stream you want to copy, then click the Copy Stream to Cameras icon.